junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas answers flatly, holding the gaze, "Neither are you."

-Dean raises his voice, "You know them?"
+Dean raises his voice slightly, "You know them?"

 Cas breaks the gaze to turn his head to Dean, "They are aliens.
 Gallifreians, specifically.
 But they call themselves Time Lords -- it sounds better.
 They have two hearts and regeneration abilities, basically twelve lives for each one of them."
 He looks back at the Doctor, "Did I miss anything?"